-- Provider services, representing 343 contracts that are delivered by over 184 community organizations, as well as numerous service agreements with community partners, totaled \$139.8 million and accounted for 90.2% of The Trust's expenditures in fiscal year 2020-2021; whereas, provider services totaled \$137.4 million in fiscal year 2019-2020 for an increase of \$2.3 million, or 1.7%, from the prior year; this increase is attributable to improved contract utilization within existing provider contracts, programs that were more fully developed during year three of the funding cycle.
-The Trust's major initiatives included: - o Youth development programs, which have been funded by The Trust for the eighteenth consecutive year, are The Trust's largest investment initiative and provide youth development programs that are accessible, affordable and inclusive to school-age children and youth.
+- Provider services, representing 311 contracts that were delivered by over 161 community organizations, as well as numerous service agreements with community partners, totaled \$147.5 million and accounted for 90.3% of The Trust's expenditures in fiscal year 2021-2022; whereas, provider services totaled \$139.8 million in fiscal year 2020-2021 for an increase of \$7.8 million, or 5.6%, from the prior year.
+This increase is attributable to improved contract utilization within existing provider contracts, programs that were more fully developed during year four of the funding cycle, as well as in recognition of the increase in the costs of providing services.
+The Trust's major initiatives included: - o Youth development programs, which have been funded by The Trust for the nineteenth consecutive year, are The Trust's largest investment initiative and provide youth development programs that are accessible, affordable, and inclusive to school-age children and youth.
 These programs include after-school programs and summer camp and experiences; reading enhancements; and youth enrichment, employment and supports, providing stimulating academic, athletic, cultural and social learning in nurturing, supervised environments that implement evidence-based practices.
 Quality youth programs can increase school attendance, improve academic performance, decrease risky behaviors, prevent summer learning loss and support working families.
-In fiscal year 2020-2021, The Trust spent approximately \$52.8 million, or 37.75%, of the total provider services expenditures on youth development programs. - o Health and wellness related programs had its fifteenth consecutive year of operations in fiscal year 2020-2021.
-The Trust spent \$17.7 million, or 12.6%, of the total provider services expenditures for this initiative, in support of multiple strategies: school-based health, vision follow-up services, oral health training and preventive services, oral health training and preventive services, food and nutrition services, benefits enrollment, and injury prevention education.
-Our strategies take into consideration the powerful influence of social determinants, and thus Trust investments aim to increase access to services for children who lack health resources and are underinsured or uninsured. - o Thrive by 5 (early childhood development) programs, which is another one of The Trust's major initiatives, focuses on improving the quality of early childhood education programs; increasing access to these programs for families with the greatest needs; and encouraging developmental screening, assessment, and when needed, early intervention.
+In fiscal year 2021-2022, 30,783 children and youth were served in 505 after-school, summer camp and youth enrichment sites.
+The Trust spent approximately \$55.3 million, or 37.5%, of the total provider services expenditures on youth development programs. - Health and wellness related programs had its sixteenth consecutive year of operations in fiscal year 2021-2022.
+The Trust spent \$18.0 million, or 12.2%, of the total provider services expenditures for this initiative, in support of multiple strategies: school-based health, vision follow-up services, oral health training and preventive services, oral health training and preventive services, food and nutrition services, benefits enrollment, and injury prevention education.
+In fiscal year 2021-2022, 70,085 students made 235,885 visits to school health clinics and 11,071 children and youth accessed health, vision and dental care, and injury prevention education through mobile unit service delivery.
+Our strategies take into consideration the powerful influence of social determinants, and thus Trust investments aim to increase access to services for children who lack health resources and are underinsured or uninsured. - Thrive by 5 (early childhood development) programs, which is another one of The Trust's major initiatives, focuses on improving the quality of early childhood education programs; increasing access to these programs for families with the greatest needs; and encouraging developmental screening, assessment, and when needed, early intervention.
 School readiness is about children, families, early learning environments, schools and communicates.
 For children to build capabilities across key developmental domains, such as health, physical, cognitive, social-emotional and approaches to learning, families must be ready to support their children's learning, and schools must be ready to meet the needs of all children.
-During fiscal year 2020-2021, The Trust spent \$30.5 million, or 21.8%, of total provider services expenditures for early childhood development programs.
+During fiscal year 2021-2022, The Trust spent \$35.9 million, or 24.3%, of total provider services expenditures for early childhood development programs and served 25,159 children in 294 programs in the early childhood quality improvement system.
+Additionally, 4,944 children under five received